-Matching profile: genetic profiles that show the same alleles at all loci tested and with unexplainable differences.
+Matching profile: genetic profile that shows the same alleles at all loci tested and with unexplainable differences when compared with another profile.

 Mitochondrial DNA (mtDNA): a small, circular DNA molecule located in the mitochondria of a cell that consists of approximately 16,500 base pairs; the presence of hundreds of copies of mtDNA in each cell make it useful for analysing samples originating from limited or damaged biological material.